cyberhexe/red-toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **fuzzdb** Dictionary of attack patterns and primitives for black-box application fault injection and resource discovery. https://github.com/fuzzdb-project/fuzzdb
 * **spotter** potter is a tool to wrap payloads in environmentally-keyed, AES256-encrypted launchers.
 These keyed launchers provide a way to ensure your payload is running on its intended target, as well as provide a level of protection for the launcher itself. https://github.com/matterpreter/spotter
 * **misc** Collection of things I've written on pentests to make life easier. https://github.com/matterpreter/misc
 * **getDA.sh** This script checks for a few common, easy to leverage vulnerabilites I find testers using to get Domain Administrator access when stealth doesn't matter. https://github.com/matterpreter/getDA.sh